garethltm/obsibrain/INFOSYS222 - Database Systems/Relationship.md

 Linking 2 (or more) [[Relation]]

+>	#Example
-> Example: at the exit, we noticed an orange dahlia in a pigeon’s mouth
+>	at the exit, we noticed an orange dahlia in a pigeon’s mouth

 How can we indicate that the Dahlia in Flower (#5) is linked to the Pigeon in Bird (#4)